List of Road Markings in the Philippines and their Meaning

 • Dropping of DL Code and Change Clutch Type

-Some of the LTO services that may not be readily available so you need to check with the LTO Tagbilaran City branches first, include:
+Some LTO services that may not be readily available in the LTO Mandaue City branches, include:

 • License And Permit